bdpedigo/bdpedigo.github.io/_pages/about.md

 techniques could help restore motor function after a spinal cord injury.
 I also spent a summer as an intern at the
-[Allen Institute for Brain Science](https://alleninstitute.org/what-we-do/brain-science/), working on a projectto collect a nanoscale connectome from a cubic millimeter of mouse visual cortex.
+[Allen Institute for Brain Science](https://alleninstitute.org/what-we-do/brain-science/), working on a project to collect a nanoscale connectome from a cubic millimeter of mouse visual cortex.

-Outside of research, I enjoy birdwatching, hiking, backpacking, bouldering, and beer.
+Outside of research, I enjoy birdwatching, backpacking, bouldering, and beer.